Students reimagine Mr. Coffee, Sharpie, and Paper Mate without plastic

 Finally, with the Coleman water bottle, the students created bottles out of coated fiberboard, which uses a very small amount of plastic compared to a plastic bottle.
 They also wanted to increase its functionality, so they used an accordion system that collapses when you don’t need it.
 “Instead of carting around empty containers, you could put this in your car or purse,” Young says.

-Ultimately, Newell chose not to buy the concepts.
-But the projects helped the students learn about the real-world constraints of product development—and put them on the radar of a major company for future internships and jobs.
+Ultimately, Newell chose not to buy the concepts although it came close to buying the intellectual property for the air purifier clock.
+Instead, the company gave each student on that team $1,000 (a small fraction what they would have paid had they acquired the concept outright).
+Still, the projects helped the students learn about the real-world constraints of product development—and put them on the radar of a major company for future internships and jobs.

-Newell, for its part, benefited from a fresh outlook, Young says, one that could help the company move forward in the future.
+Newell, for its part, benefited from a fresh outlook, Young says, one that could help the company move toward a more sustainable future.
 “Millennial and Gen Z consumers think differently from older generations,” says Young.
 “They expect sustainability to be baked in from the start.
 What’s wonderful about working with these designers is that they’re also consumers, and they bring that mindset to the projects they do for our brands.”